thecryptorocket/MnemonicUSB/README.md

 The purpose of this script is to split your mnemonic phrase into 2 or more parts and encypt those parts so they can be stored on seperate USB or SD cards.
 One would then need both USB/SD cards and to decrypt both to access your mnemonic phrase

+Install.sh

+-- This script needs to be run once persistant storage has been configure.
+Once it has been run you need to check the box which says 'Install Everytime'

 CreateFiles.sh

 -- This script will ask you to input a 12 word mnemonic phrase, it will then: